akauppi/etcd-cloud/README.md

 However, Kubernetes does not expose the system's etcd cluster to applications so such needs to be run separately.

-This domain seems more split and unready than etcd itself.
+This domain seems more scattered and unready than etcd itself.
 There are multiple approaches, both technically (raw hacks, helm charts, Kubernetes operators) and by the use case (do you need v2 support, how is persistence done, how important is scaling up/down of the cluster size).

-All in all, in 2018, it's still messy and immature.
+In this repo, we look at a couple of alternatives to get a persistent, replicated etcd v3 cluster up and running in the cloud, usable for applications to store their data.

 ## Shopping list

-What we want is an etcd v3 cluster for applications to store and watch some data.

 We value:

-- Using the latest version of etcd (now 3.3.8). [^1]
+- **Using the latest version** of etcd (now 3.3.8) [^1]

-  - This is mostly a vanity goal, but it just feels right to be able to apply the latest main version.
+  This is mostly a vanity goal, but it just feels right to be able to apply the latest main version.

-- Access control
+- **Access control and multitenancy**

-  - We wish to have some mechanism (tokens, certificates) to manage read/write access, preferably by the keys
+  We wish to have some mechanism (tokens, certificates) to manage read/write access, preferably allowing multitenancy (tokens being restricted to certain key spaces).

-- Persistence over availability
+- **Persistence over availability**

-  - This is important and not to be taken for granted.
-It comes up in the discussions of etcd operator, and there seems to be cases, where things would get (automatically?) restored from backups, instead of waiting for nodes to come back up.
-  - Actually...
+  This is an important watershed as to how etcd is operated, and set up.
+Some use cases prefer availability, but we're leaning towards the "no data loss, ever" side.

+  It also means that in case any restoring from backups is needed, that should always be manual, not automated (since it implies a potential loss of data).
+Ideally, we could have either or, as a configuration that the customer can flip.

-- Backups
+- **Backups**

-  - We want backups to be automatically done, at scheduled intervals (e.g. to a cloud basket).
+  We want backups, at scheduled intervals, e.g. to a cloud basket.
-  - Restores must always be manual.

-Our application should be able to access the etcd cluster, with:

-- URL
-- access token or similar
-- key range

-i.e. there's no piping or port forwarding involved, but the service is clearly "on the cloud", reachable over public Internet.
+- **Accessible over the Internet**

+  The application(s) will be at least initially running in the same Kubernetes cluster (and namespace) as etcd, but if we have proper authentication in place, doing business over the public Internet should be okay.

 [^1]: At the time of writing (Jun 2018), etcd-operator only supports 3.2, not 3.3.
 Latest version is 3.3.8.

 ## Requirements

 You should have access to a Kubernetes cluster.
-See `docs` folder for how to set that up.
+See documents under [docs](docs/) folder for how to set that up, e.g. using Google Kubernetes Engine.

 ```
-$ kubectl get pods
+$ kubectl version
-...something meaningful...
+...
 ```

 For working with the cluster, `etcdctl` command line tool.
 Easiest (on Mac) is to install the whole `etcd` package: